This post may contain affiliate links. See our affiliate disclaimer here.

 Canyon Star 3947

-The extra space in this model is dedicated to the 10-foot garage.
-The garage also has a hump which makes it ideal for hauling motorcycles and ATVs.
+This model also has a 10-foot garage.
+A hump in the garage makes it ideal for hauling motorcycles and ATVs.
 The ramp in the 3947 cannot be converted into a patio.

 Canyon Star 3957

-The final Canyon Star Class A toy hauler floorplan is the 3957.
-It is also 39 feet and 11 inches long, and the interior layout of the 3957 is very similar to the other two models.
+The second Canyon Star Class A toy hauler floorplan is the 3957.
+It is also 39 feet and 11 inches long, and the interior layout of the 3957 is very similar to the other model except it has a king-sized bed.

-Like the 3737, the garage in the 3957 is also 8-feet long and the ramp can be converted into a rear patio.
-One unique feature of the 3957 is a king-sized bed in the main bedroom.
+The garage in the 3957 is only 8-feet long, but the ramp can be converted into a rear patio.

 Thor Outlaw Class A Toy Haulers